Reading time

 At no point should the customer feel like they’re buying “from abroad.”
 The goal is to make the entire shopping experience feel like it’s coming from a trustworthy, local German retailer.

 The German market is one of the most mature in the field of sustainable fashion.
 Customers have high expectations when it comes to eco-friendly materials, ethical production, and overall brand transparency.
-Demand for sustainably made products continues to grow — and for brands, this presents a clear opportunity to stand out.
+The demand for sustainable products continues to grow — and for brands, this presents a clear opportunity to stand out.

 According to the Eurobarometer survey, 68% of German consumers are willing to pay more for products that are easy to repair, recycle, or made in an environmentally friendly way.